-The Master of Arts program in Classical Studies is open to candidates who have completed an undergraduate degree in Classics (or the equivalent), with evidence of academic distinction and aptitude for pursuing graduate work in the Classics program.
+Applicants to the M.A.
+Program in Classical Studies should have completed an undergraduate degree in Classics (or the equivalent) with evidence of academic distinction and aptitude for pursuing graduate work in the Classical Studies Program.

 The M.A. in Classical Studies at Villanova University offers two possible tracks:

 The Greek/Latin track requires a Greek literature survey and three additional Greek courses, a Latin literature survey and three additional Latin courses, and two courses in classical civilization.
 The Latin track requires a Latin literature survey and seven additional Latin courses (two of which may be replaced by Greek courses), and two courses in classical civilization.